dreger/kqdreger.com/_posts/published/2014-12-12-budgeting.md

 ---
-title: Budgeting
+title: "On Budgeting"
-subtitle: A Beginner's Guide from a Beginner
 date: 2014-12-12
+author: KD
 redirect_from:
-- "/archives/14346-budgeting.html"
-- "/budgeting.html"
   - 2014/12/12/budgeting.html
-- 2014/12/budgeting.html
 ---